Ali-Azmoud/persian_datepicker/README.md

 ...
 ```

-You can find the full example in the example folder
+You can find the full example in the lib folder